Geosciences, Pollution Prevention and Treatment

 Access to the GPTP pathway is at L2 level, after a first year of scientific study.

 The first year of the GPTP bachelor's degree provides a foundation of knowledge in fundamental scientific disciplines (mathematics, physics, chemistry) as well as in Life and Earth Sciences.
-The content of this first year is ideal for integration into the L2 GPTP program.
-However, students who have completed first-year courses in Life Sciences, Physics and Chemistry are eligible for the STEE program, by application only.
+The content of this first year is ideal for integration into the L2 GPTP.
+However, students who have completed first-year degree courses in Earth Sciences, Life Sciences, Physics and Chemistry are eligible for access to the STEE pathway, by application only.

-Students who have completed a first year in a Classe Préparatoire aux Grandes Ecoles, PASS or LAS can also be admitted to L2 STEE, but only on the basis of their applications.
+Students who have completed a first year in a Classe Préparatoire aux Grandes Ecoles (CPGE), PASS or LAS may also be admitted to L2 STEE, subject to application.

-Lastly, students holding a BTS whose content is similar to that of this degree course can also enter the L2 STEE, by application only.
+Lastly, students with a BTS whose content is similar to that of this degree course can also enter the L2 STEE, by application only.

 Access to L3 :